Sharp Pain When Biting Down: Should I See a Dentist Fast?

 Could gum disease cause pain when biting down?

 Yes, advanced gum disease (periodontitis) can contribute to discomfort when biting.
 As gum disease progresses, it affects the supporting bone and ligaments around the teeth, which can lead to tooth mobility and altered bite pressure distribution.
 Teeth that have lost some of their supporting structure may become sensitive to normal biting forces.
+Additionally, deep gum pockets can harbour infection, causing localised pain and tenderness.
 If you notice bleeding gums, persistent bad breath, or teeth that feel slightly loose alongside biting pain, a dental assessment can help determine whether periodontal disease is a contributing factor.

 What should I do if I experience sudden sharp tooth pain outside of dental hours?

-If you experience sudden, severe tooth pain outside normal practice hours, over-the-counter pain relief such as paracetamol or ibuprofen (if suitable for you) may help manage discomfort.
+If you experience sudden, severe tooth pain outside normal practice hours, there are several steps you can take while awaiting professional care.
+Over-the-counter pain relief such as paracetamol or ibuprofen (if suitable for you) may help manage discomfort.
 Avoid very hot, cold, or sweet foods and drinks near the affected area.
 Try to chew on the opposite side.
 If there is swelling, a cold compress applied externally for short intervals may provide some comfort.
-Contact your dental practice as soon as possible, as many offer emergency or out-of-hours guidance.
+Contact your dental practice as soon as possible, as many offer emergency or out-of-hours guidance to help you access timely care.

 How can I tell the difference between sensitivity and a dental problem?

 General tooth sensitivity often affects multiple teeth and is typically triggered by hot, cold, sweet, or acidic stimuli, resolving quickly once the trigger is removed.
 It may be related to enamel erosion, gum recession, or the use of whitening products.
 In contrast, sharp pain localised to a single tooth when biting down is more likely to suggest a structural issue such as a crack, decay, or a problem with a restoration.
-If sensitivity is persistent, worsening, or concentrated on one tooth, it is advisable to have a dental professional assess the area.
+If sensitivity is persistent, worsening, or concentrated on one tooth, it is advisable to have a dental professional assess the area to determine the underlying cause.

 Conclusion